Largest Midwest Car Swap & Meet

 In March of 2011, LaRhee passed away after a seven year battle with cancer.
 She was not only a founder of Madison Classics; she also took great pride in organizing the shows.
 She is dearly missed and will be remembered by many.

-Gary and his three sons and Scott Bockover will take the torch and plan on operating the swap meets well into the future.
+Gary and his three sons, Paul, Erick and David will take the torch and plan on operating the swap meets well into the future.